Life in Berlin

 You will find valuable tips about student life in Germany here.

 Berlin is a safe city.
-Moreover, the FUBiS program is located on the campus of Freie Universität Berlin which lies in a very quiet residential area.
+Moreover, the FUBiS program is located in a very quiet residential area.
 Still, you should take certain general precautions, especially in new or unfamiliar places:

 Please note that there are no discounts on Berlin public transportation tickets/passes for short-term students.

-The public transportation system is run by the BVG and is comprised of city trains (the S-Bahn), the metro (the U-Bahn), buses, and trams (Straßenbahn oder Tram).
+The public transportation system is run by the BVG and the S-Bahn Berlin.
+It is comprised of city trains (the S-Bahn), the metro (the U-Bahn), buses, and trams (Straßenbahn or Tram).
 You can also ride regional trains within Berlin with your public transportation pass.
-On buses you should always show your pass to the bus driver; for the other means of public transportation, just make sure to have your pass on you in case a ticket inspector asks you to show it.
+Make sure to have your pass on you in case a ticket inspector asks you to show it.

 You can look up how to get from one place to another using the “Journey Planner” on the public transportation website www.bvg.de.